swapnilogale/swapnil/content/publications/apidays.md

 fact: "Only documentation related talk at the apidays Australia!"
 weight: 400
 sitemap:
-  priority : 0.9
+  priority : 0.8
 ---

 In this talk, I spoke about the secret sauce behind successful APIs - documentation.
-The talk covered:
+This talk covered:

 - Problem areas with API projects from experience,
 - An API's journey from a producer as well as the consumer perspectives, and